jens1101/platform/utils/README.md

 Edits the existing k0s config by merging the existing config with the desired changes.

+### Python venv

+A convenience role for setting up a python virtual environment.
+It installs all the necessary dependencies, allows for additional Pip packages to be installed, and updates the Python interpreter used by Ansible.

 ## Tests

 Note that the tests use Docker-in-Docker.
 Each test creates a Docker container